VascoRafaelAzevedo/IoT-greenhouse/README.md

-# 🌱 Green Away IoT System
+# 🌱 GardenAway IoT System

 Welcome to the **Garden Away IoT System**!
 This repository contains the software for the IoT system designed for **real-time greenhouse monitoring and automation**.
 The focus is on embedded systems and IoT, but it also covers backend, API, database, and some microservices architecture.